This is a look up close in the mirror of many mirrors. All its symbolic meanings are implied, but left to be made.

-It's bad luck to break a mirror.
-The animals were brought to the man so he could see himself.
-They were all mirrors.
-Universal teachings in childrens' tales, fairy tales, bestiaries are all told to a purpose.
-Birds, predators, food chain, natural selection, survival of the fittest, express a prestated condition the teller wants to prove.
-Empirical observation subjectively projects this purpose.
-Zhuangzi is Chuang Tzu.
-In the end he amounts to Zhuangzi, the tortoise, the long lived yarrow and the chow.
-All mirrors.
-All trees.
+The animals were mirrors, brought to the man so he could see himself.
+Universal teachings in childrens tales, fairy tales, bestiaries all tell this purpose.
+Predators, food chain, natural selection, survival of the fittest, express a prestated conditions the teller wants to prove, but in the end, to Zhuangzi, the tortoise, the long lived yarrow and the chow all teachers are as trees.

 Teachers need to be loved to be understood.
-Knowing and loving the animal and plant, tortoise and yarrow, one of the old names for the tortoise was the golden age, "thing that sits among the plants."
+In knowing and loving animal and plant, tortoise and yarrow, one of the old names for tortoise was the golden age "thing that sits among the plants."
 Her hibernation was in the "tortoise home," its "resting place," the thing that sits among the bushes, ziix hehet cquiij, in Seri.
 You may partly see as it sits among the plants.
-Isaiah knew it: For so the LORD said to me, I will take my rest, and I will consider in my dwelling place like a clear heat on herbs, and like a cloud of dew in the heat of harvest.
+Isaiah knew this: For so the LORD said to me, I will take my rest, and I will consider in my dwelling place like a clear heat on herbs, and like a cloud of dew in the heat of harvest.

-This observes that it is more likely to find a thing in its own nature, in its habitat than not.
+It is more likely to find a thing in its own nature, in its habitat than not.
 The distribution of tortoise neighborhoods is like the distribution of truths.
-They are found along a certain axis, within these boundaries, in this country.
+They are found along a certain axis, within boundaries, in this country.
 Could tortoise be transplanted to Australia?
-You can take tortoise out of the country but you can't take the country out of tortoise.
-So wisdom.
-You can infer wisdom but you cannot hold it captive.
+You can take tortoise out of the country but you can't take Sonora out of tortoise.
+So with wisdom.
+You can infer wisdom but you cannot take it captive.

-Neighborhoods and tortoises are also like Mennonites, an anomaly because my family renounced them practically speaking, but could not uproot the Mennonite from their lives.
-Father, grandmother, aunts, all Mennonite pressed the dilemma of submitting to group thought, as though by sheer number a position could be right.
+Neighborhoods and tortoises are also like Mennonites.
+This anomaly occurs because my family renounced them practically speaking, but could not uproot the Mennonite from their lives.
+Father, grandmother, aunts, were pressed by the dilemma of submitting to group thought, as though by sheer number a position could be right.
 Efforts at being a Mennonite were thwarted by a tendency not to submit.
-That's the long and short, but the sympathies of the Mennonite pervade concerns for the persecuted, the downtrodden.
+That's the long and short, but the sympathies of the Mennonite pervade all concerns for the persecuted, the downtrodden.
+Today however the wisdom of the crowd makes them all electronically submit.

-Important for their extraordinary psychological involvement with each other, the psyches and problems are the same for all groups even if the rules are different.
-It's all about the conflict of individuals with groups, over how strictly to enforce their own laws, that is, mercy vs. justice, a universal opposite, "we would not want to consider ourselves wiser than our forebears" (Ruth, Lancaster, 527).
+Important for their extraordinary psychological involvement with each other, the psyches and problems are the same for all groups even if the rules are different in the conflict of individuals with groups, over how strictly to enforce their own laws, that is, mercy vs. justice, a universal opposite, "we would not want to consider ourselves wiser than our forebears" (Ruth, Lancaster, 527).
+The analogy is pretty far afield that Mennonites are like tortoise, for they are like badger here:

 There is a cowl, but nothing in the shell,